Future water services delivery system

 Financing for councils via Local Government Funding Agency

-Councils will also continue to have the ability to borrow through the LGFA should they choose to keep water services ‘in house’.
+Councils will also continue to have the ability to borrow through LGFA should they choose to keep water services ‘in house’.

 Find out more: